-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Spencer Kimball, the co-founder and CEO of CockRoach in Q1 2020.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Spencer Kimball, the co-founder and CEO of CockRoach in Q1 2020.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcher or wherever you get your podcasts.

 Erasmus Elsner 0:08

 All right.
 Welcome to another episode of Sandhill road.
 And I’m super excited to announce my guest today.
 Spencer Kimball, who’s the co-founder of CockroachLabs.
 Spencer, ready, to take us to the top.

 Spencer Kimball 0:20

 Erasmus Elsner 0:22